davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 [Revenue Open] * [Close %]
 ```
-- **DAX Explanation (Generated):** The DAX expression you've provided is used to calculate a measure called "Forecast by Win/Loss Ratio."
+- **DAX Explanation (Generated):** The DAX expression you provided is used to calculate a measure called "Forecast by Win/Loss Ratio."
 Let's break it down in simple business terms:

 1. **[Revenue Open]**: This part of the expression represents the total revenue that is currently open or in the pipeline.
-It could be the revenue from potential sales that have not yet been finalized or closed.
+It includes all potential sales that have not yet been finalized.
+Think of it as the money that could potentially come in from deals that are still being negotiated or are in progress.

-2. **[Close %]**: This part represents the percentage of those open opportunities that are expected to be successfully closed or won.
-It reflects the likelihood of converting those open opportunities into actual revenue.
+2. **[Close %]**: This part represents the probability or percentage chance that the open revenue will actually be closed successfully.
+It reflects how likely it is that these potential sales will convert into actual revenue.
+For example, if the Close % is 70%, it means there is a 70% chance that the open revenue will be realized.

-3. **Multiplication**: By multiplying [Revenue Open] by [Close %], the expression calculates the expected revenue that can be realized from the open opportunities.
-In other words, it estimates how much of the open revenue is likely to be successfully closed based on the given close percentage.
+3. **Multiplication**: By multiplying [Revenue Open] by [Close %], the expression calculates the expected revenue that is likely to be realized from the open opportunities.
+In other words, it estimates how much of the potential revenue is expected to be successfully closed based on the given probability.

-### What It Achieves:
+### Summary:
-The overall goal of this DAX expression is to provide a forecast of revenue based on the current open opportunities and the likelihood of closing them.
-This helps businesses understand potential future revenue and make informed decisions about sales strategies, resource allocation, and financial planning.
-Essentially, it gives a clearer picture of what revenue can realistically be expected from the current sales pipeline.
+In summary, this DAX expression calculates the forecasted revenue by taking the total potential revenue from open deals and adjusting it based on the likelihood of those deals closing successfully.
+This helps businesses understand how much revenue they can realistically expect to earn from their current sales opportunities.

 **`Opportunity Count`**